Tomaras of Delhi

 Lal Kot, the fort built by Anangpal Tomar.

 The Tomaras of Delhi (also called Tomar dynasty in modern vernaculars due to schwa deletion) ruled parts of present-day Delhi and Haryana in India during 8th–12th century.
 Their rule over this region is attested to by multiple inscriptions and coins.
 In addition, much of the information about them comes from medieval bardic legends.
 They belonged to the Tomar clan of the Rajputs.

 They were displaced by the Chahamanas of Shakambhari in the 12th century, who took over their capital in Delhi, but who were themselves soon displaced by the Ghurid ruler Muhammad of Ghor in 1192 CE.

 Territory

 The Tomara territory included parts of the present-day Delhi and Haryana.
-A 13th century inscription states that the Tomaras ruled the Hariyanaka (Haryana) country before the Chahamanas and the Shakas (Turks in this context).
-A 14th century inscription states that they built Dhillika (modern day Delhi) a city in the Haryana region.
-Around that city is a fortified wall called Lal Kot built by Anangpal Tomar.
-It is also known that the Tomara kingdom stretched to Hansi and areas at Thanesar.
-The Tomara's rule was followed by that of the Chahamanas and the mlechchha Sahavadina (Shihab ad-Din).
+A 13th century inscription states that the Tomaras ruled the Hariyanaka (Haryana) country before the Chahamanas and the Shakas (Muslims in this context).
+A 14th century inscription states that they built the Dhillika (Delhi) city in the Hariyana (Haryana) region, and that their rule was followed by that of the Chahamanas and the mlechchha Sahavadina (Shihab ad-Din).

+The construction of the fortified wall called the Lal Kot is attributed to Anangpal Tomar.
+It is also known that the Tomara kingdom stretched to Hansi and Thanesar area.